sushantpt/naivedb/README.md

 - **server**: Connection server (TCP, HTTP, gRPC, etc.)
 - **tests**: All test cases
 - **tools**: Migration, benchmarking, profiling, etc.

+### rules
+- no direct call to core module; use facade
+- no try-catch in core module except logger (handle it in facade)
 ---

 ### Dependency Graph